-Source: RBC Economics Research, Statistics Canada A drop in longer-term interest rates over the first half of this year significantly eased the risk of an interest rate shock.
-We expect the Bank of Canada to cut its overnight rate sometime early next year.
-Despite rising modestly since August, real 5-year government of Canada yield is markedly below its 12-month trailing average, which is positive for the housing market-although the mortgage stress test limits the pass-through to new buyers.
-The outlook for interest rates pose little risk to the housing market at this stage.
+The risk of an interest rate shock is low.
+Bond yields have eased so far in 2020.
+We expect the Bank of Canada to cut its overnight rate by 50 basis points this year.
+After rising modestly through the fall, the real 5-year government of Canada yield declined below its 12-month trailing average in January, which is positive for the housing market-although the mortgage stress test limits the pass-through to new buyers.
+The outlook for interest rates pose little risk to the housing market at this stage Unemployment rate relative to trailing 12-month average

 Labour market conditions are positive.

-The national unemployment rate is near its lowest level since the mid-1970s and RBC Economics expects it to stay historically low this year and next.
-The rate has been below its trailing 12-month average over most of the period since May 2016.
+The national unemployment rate is near its lowest level since the mid-1970s and RBC Economics expects it to stay historically low this year and next

+Source: RBC Economics, Statistics Canada

+Net immigration rate

 Decades-high levels of immigration offer strong support for housing demand.
 The rate of net immigration in Canada (measured per 1,000 population) has surged since late-2015.
 The rate is likely to remain elevated in light of the federal government boosting its target for new permanent residents from 300K in 2017 to 310K in 2018, and further to 330K in 2019, 340K in 2020 and 350K in 2021.
-Supply fundamentals Completed and unsold units - singles and semis
+Source: RBC Economics, Statistics Canada Supply fundamentals Completed and unsold units - singles and semis